 Add the rum then the sparkling water.

 Stir with a mixing spoon.

-A common mistake not to be repeated: lemon wedges should not be crushed, only sugar and mint are crushed in lemon juice.
+A common mistake not to be repeated: lemon wedges should not be crushed, only sugar and mint are crushed in the lime juice and sugar.
 The mint must be crushed in order to diffuse the aromas, the presence of lemon wedges would prevent this and make your mojito bland in mint.
 There are also no lemon wedges in the original recipe (only juice), they are only used here to adorn and visually enrich your mojito.

 The Mojito cocktail is one of the best known cocktails, and it is also one of the oldest.
 The invention of the Mojito is attributed to Francis Drake, better known as "El Draque" (the dragon).
 Francis Drake was an English explorer who went around the world in 1578, he had a landmark located in Cuba, the island of youth ("Isla de la juventud").
 It is here that between 2 lootings Francis Drake tasted the ancestor of the Mojito which was composed of crushed mint leaves and aguardiente, a cocktail baptized "Drake" (in homage to the captain of the crew) then later " Draquecito".

 In the middle of the 20th century, the Draquecito was renamed "Mojito", a mixture of "mojadito" meaning wet and "mojo" (Cuban sauce which means "casting a spell" in African).
 It is then made with rum now refined by the Cuban mafia.